zugz/c-toxcore/docs/minpgc.md

-Minimal persistent conferences
+# Persistent conferences

+This document describes the "minpgc" simple persistent conferences implementation of PR #1069.

+Many of the ideas derive from isotoxin's persistent conferences implementation, PR #826.

-# Specification of changes from pre-existing conference specification
+## Specification of changes from pre-existing conference specification
 We add one new packet type:

 Rejoin Conference packet